mweel1/usa_high_level/USA-Internet/index.md

 All local transportation will have a .transportation domain name.
 They will set a rate for their service per mile, terms along with what cargo they can transport.

-All business could add these as trading partners in their business with a deal in place.

-The delivery services will provide invoices when they do deliveries to business where they will be paid.
+A transportation hub will be provided to allow people to request and pay for delivery.

-All deliveries must provide a QR code for complaints to the business.
+All deliveries must provide a QR code for complaints to the transportation domain when dropping off products.

 ### Special Domain Requirements